 Part 2A: Work under Part 2A is to support data providers to keep the sites and information in the NGWMN current and to maintain the database connections (web services) to the NGWMN Data Portal.
-Support for this work is limited to a maximum of \$20,000 per year.
-Activities supported under this are:
+In most cases, support for this work is limited to a maximum of \$20,000 per year.
+Agencies that serve more than 500 sites to the NGWMN may request additional funding above this level to accommodate the additional sites.
+This additional funding must be explained and justified in the work plan and cannot exceed \$40,000 per year.

+Activities supported under Objective 2A are:

-- Maintain web services that provide data to the portal - Fix any issues with the services so that data continues to flow to the NGWMN Data Portal - Keep the list of sites in the NGWMN Monitoring Location Registry up to date - o Remove sites that are no longer active - o Add new replacement sites to the NGWMN - o Resolve any issues with duplication of NGWMN sites - Keep metadata for NGWMN sites in the NGWMN Monitoring Location Registry up to date - Provide updates to the NGWMN Data Provider page
+- Maintain web services that provide data to the portal - Fix issues with the services so that data continues to flow to the NGWMN Data Portal - Verify that data is flowing to the NGWMN Data Portal at least once every three months - Keep the list of sites in the NGWMN Monitoring Location Registry up to date - o Remove sites that are no longer active - o Add new replacement sites to the NGWMN - o Resolve issues with duplication of NGWMN sites - Keep metadata for NGWMN sites in the NGWMN Monitoring Location Registry up to date - Provide updates to the NGWMN Data Provider page

-Part 2B: Work supported under Part 2B allows agencies to apply for funding to support additional work.
+Part 2B: Work supported under Part 2B allows agencies to apply for funding to support additional work described below.
 There is no funding limit on this additional work beyond the annual and project limits (\$150,000 for a one-year project or \$300,000 for a two-year project).
 This additional work may include: